moooooooo/utils-obs/README.md

 Plans
 ---------------------------------------------------------------------------------------------------------------------------------------------
 I'll add different HTML files here as time prograsses.
-This repo is stuff thought i'd share with anyone who's interested.
+This repo is stuff that i thought i'd share with anyone who's interested.

 Peter.